US STOCKS-Apple earnings miss drags on Nasdaq futures

 NEW YORK, Oct 19 Nasdaq index futures fell on Wednesday after technology heavyweight Apple missed earnings expectations, while the broader market was little changed after a big run-up in the last session on a report Europe may beef up its crisis fund.

-U.S. stocks surged in late trading Tuesday after a report of a deal to strengthen the euro zone's rescue fund.
+* U.S. stocks surged in late trading Tuesday as buyers latched onto another report of an agreement to strengthen the euro zone's rescue fund.
 The S&P 500 index has struggled to make progress as it approaches the top end of a two-month trading range at around 1,250.

-S&P 500 futures SPc1 fell 3.7 points and were in line with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures DJc1 gained 8 points, but Nasdaq 100 futures NDc1 were off 19.50 points.
+* S&P 500 futures SPc1 fell 0.6 point but were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures DJc1 gained 16 points, but Nasdaq 100 futures NDc1 dipped 12.75 points.

-Two senior European Union officials dismissed a report in Britain's Guardian newspaper that France and Germany reached a deal to pump up the euro zone's rescue fund to more than 2 trillion euros.
+* Two senior European Union officials dismissed a report in Britain's Guardian newspaper that France and Germany reached a deal to pump up the euro zone's rescue fund by around five times to more than 2 trillion euros.
 [ID:nB5E7L5021]

-Morgan Stanley (MS.N) swung to a $2.15 billion profit in the third quarter, reversing a year-earlier loss, helped by a large accounting gain, it said early Wednesday.
-The shares rose 1 percent to $16.79, but premarket trading was volatile.
+* Morgan Stanley (MS.N) swung to a $2.15 billion profit in the third quarter, helped by a large accounting gain, even as core revenue in trading, banking and wealth management operations fell, it said early Wednesday.
 [ID:nN1E79I04J]

+* Earnings are also due from American Express Co (AXP.N), United Technologies Corp (UTX.N), Abbott Laboratories (ABT.N) and eBay Inc (EBAY.O).

+* Ahead of Friday's annual meeting, a growing number of big shareholders in News Corp (NWSA.O) are considering sending a strong message of discontent to Chief Executive Rupert Murdoch by voting against several long-standing board members, including sons James and Lachlan.
+[ID:nL3E7LJ0S3]

+* Also at 8:30 a.m.
+(1230 GMT), the Labor Department issues Real Earnings for September.
+Economists expect a 0.2 percent rise versus a 0.8 percent fall in August.
+The Federal Reserve releases its latest Beige Book at 1600 GMT.

-Yahoo Inc (YHOO.O) lived up to lackluster third-quarter expectations, but the struggling Internet portal was tight-lipped about efforts to find a new chief executive or sell the company.
-The shares rose 2.6 percent to $15.87.
+* Yahoo Inc (YHOO.O) lived up to lackluster third-quarter expectations, but the struggling Internet portal was tight-lipped about efforts to find a new chief executive or buyer for the company.
 [ID:nN1E79H1ZQ] (Editing by Jeffrey Benkoe)

 * Dow down 0.19 pct, S&P up 0.06 pct, Nasdaq up 0.15 pct (Updates to late afternoon)